softcover/softcover_book/chapters/softcover_markdown.md

 ```
 \end{codelisting}

-Obviously, this involves lots of typing, so I recommend you use macros.
-I plan to release my macros for Sublime Text, and Mark Bates has released [Softcover Vim snippets](https://gist.github.com/markbates/2c2e6d37dd98c43e6d7e) as well.
+Obviously, making code listings involves lots of typing, so I recommend you use macros.
+If there is sufficient demand, I plan to release my macros for Sublime Text, and Mark Bates has released [Softcover Vim snippets](https://gist.github.com/markbates/2c2e6d37dd98c43e6d7e) as well.

 ### Aside boxes
 \label{sec:embedded_asides}